 Teaching Online English Courses

 MTSU Online, housed within University College, coordinates all online, hybrid, and synchronous online (formerly "remote") courses at MTSU.
 Support is offered through Online Faculty Services, and the English Department's Online English Committee (OEC).

 The course is self-paced and thorough, requiring ample reading and several practice exercises.
 Once completed, you will receive completion notification and a certificate from MTSU Online.
 Please let the OEC chair and Department chair know that you have been certified to teach online courses at MTSU once this occurs.

 Developing a New Online English Course

 - If the course already exists in both on-ground and online forms, you may not contract to design a different online version of the course.
 See the sections below on Teaching an Existing Online Course and/or the ENGL 2020 exception for next steps.

 - Compensation: MTSU Online provides supplemental compensation for the work of creating a new online course, currently $4000 for a 3-hour course.
 Compensation is paid after the course has been completed and approved at all levels.
 Note: You may not request reassigned time or claim this effort as part of your regular workload, and there is a supplemental pay form to sign to this effect.

 Teaching an Existing Online English Course

 The process for teaching English courses already created and offered online does not involve a new contract or design.
 Instead, once you have completed the Online Certification Course, you work with the English Department Lead Instructor for that course, who will install their approved course shell into D2L for your course by semester and serve as a mentor.
-You will need to personalize the Syllabus (put in your name, office hours, etc.) and update due dates [checklist in development].
-You will also have control over some content aspects of the course, but you must use the Lead Instructor's shell the first time you teach the course.
+You will need to personalize the Syllabus (put in your name, office hours, etc.) and update due dates, etc. You will also have control over some content aspects of the course, but you must use the Lead Instructor's shell the first time you teach the course.
 Begin by adding the Lead Instructor to your scheduled online course as a "co-Instructor" (Gen Ed names below); contact the OEC Chair regarding all other courses.